 where the last equality is due to $E (\bar \vphi_0 \mid \tau_0) = \tau_0$ and double expectation.
 Note that here the covariance and expectation are computed under the joint distribution of $(\tau_0, \bar\vphi_0)$.
 We thus obtain a plug-in estimate $\rng\theta_{\text{BLUP}} = \theta(\rng \mco_{\text{BLUP}})$ of the natural parameter.

-The MAP \eqref{def:fpca.map.pop} and BLUP \eqref{def:fpca.blup.pop} estimates not only borrow typical shapes of densities via the sufficient statistics $\vphi$ analogous to the MLE \eqref{def:fpca.mle.pop}, but also take advantages of the distribution of the random density through its component scores.
+The MAP \eqref{def:fpca.map.pop} and BLUP \eqref{def:fpca.blup.pop} estimates not only borrow typical shapes of densities via the sufficient statistic $\vphi$ analogous to the MLE \eqref{def:fpca.mle.pop}, but also take advantage of the distribution of the random density through the component scores.
 We refer to the information embedded in the component scores of log-densities as population-level information.
-The MAP \eqref{def:fpca.map.pop} and BLUP \eqref{def:fpca.blup.pop} are, respectively, shrinkage of the MLE \eqref{def:fpca.mle.pop} estimate towards the means under the natural and the moment coordinates.
-As will be demonstrated in simulation sections and real data examples later, this extra shrinkage turns out to be precious and will reduce information loss when fitting.
+The MAP \eqref{def:fpca.map.pop} and BLUP \eqref{def:fpca.blup.pop} are, respectively, a shrinkage of the MLE \eqref{def:fpca.mle.pop} estimate towards the mean under the natural and the moment coordinate.
+As will be demonstrated in our numerical investigation later, this extra shrinkage is precious for reducing information loss especially given small samples.

-\subsubsection{Pre-smoothing and unknown distribution of $p$}
+\subsubsection{Pre-smoothing and Unknown Distribution of $p$}

-Oftentimes the random densities $p_1,\dots,p_n$ and their distribution are not available, but are accessible only through discrete samples $\cbrk{X_{ij}: j = 1, \dots N_i; i = 1 \dots, n}$.
-In this case, we apply a \emph{pre-smoothing} step to construct pilot density estimates for the samples, analogous to the approach taken by \cite{pete:16, han:20}.
-While many density estimators can be applied here, including kernel density estimate (KDE) and logspline \citep{koop:91}, for theoretical consideration we adopt the weighted KDE
+Oftentimes, the random densities $p_1,\dots,p_n$ and their distribution are unavailable but only discrete samples $\cbrk{X_{ij}: j = 1, \dots N_i; i = 1 \dots, n}$ are accessible.
+In this case, we utilize \emph{pre-smoothing} to construct pilot density estimates for the samples, analogous to the approach taken by \cite{pete:16, han:20}.
+While many density estimators may be applied, for example kernel density estimate (KDE) and logspline \citep{koop:91}, for theoretical consideration we adopt the weighted KDE